- Inspect Steering Stem Bearing Races

 I tighten the bar on top of the steering stem with the nuts on the two threaded rods and with a socket wrench, tighten the puller bolt to pull the bearing race up the steering stem.

-Once the bearing gets past the wide place on the bottom of the steering stem it will slide up the stem without the puller until it reaches to second wide place where the top bearing race goes.
+Once the bearing gets past the wide place on the bottom of the steering stem it will slide up the stem without the puller until it reaches the second wide place where the top bearing race goes.

 At that point I reset the bar higher on the two threaded rods and tighten them again and tighten the puller bolt to pull the bearing race past the upper wide place on the stem.